 This was actually Jordan's second attempt to buy a team in Charlotte.
 A decade earlier, he had tried to purchase the original Charlotte Hornets team (now the New Orleans Pelicans), but that deal collapsed when owner George Shinn refused to give Jordan full control of basketball operations.

 Jordan has had a hand in some of the Hornets draft picks, and the results haven't been pretty.
 His most famous whiff was probably on Adam Morrison in 2006, when the franchise took the Gonzaga star with the third pick of the draft.
 That was ahead of far superior players, like Rajon Rondo, Rudy Gay, Kyle Lowry, Brandon Roy and Paul Millsap.

 Now, remember how we said bad draft picks don't typically decrease a franchise's value?
 That's usually the case, though it doesn't always mean the team is in solid financial straits.
-Johnson lost tens of millions of dollars annually, and Jordan actually assumed about $150 million in debt when he purchased the team.
+Johnson lost tens of millions of dollars annually running the team, and Jordan actually took on roughly $150 million in debt when he purchased bought out his predecessor.

 Over the past couple of years, Jordan has assumed even more control of the team primarily through cash calls on his minority partners who were not willing or able to cover the team's continuing debts.